tshwangq/IISDeploy/README.md

 Delopy asp.net website with github automatically

-Here is the full workflow:
+Here is the basic workflow:

 1. login into your server.

 2. install git.